+XWN is and has always been practitioner-driven.
 At a 2012 Tamarisk Coalition conference, a number of attendees stepped forward and expressed the need for more information sharing across Western watersheds.
-Too often, these practitioners find themselves reinventing the wheel, knowing all to well that their peers in other watersheds had already addressed many of the same challenges.
+Watershed practitioners found themselves encountering the same challenges faced by peers in other watersheds with little guidance on how to begin.

-In an effort to formalize a set of tools to build a sharing network in the arid West, TC convened a series of strategizing meetings and surveys to narrow down the scope and priorities for such an expansive initiative initiative.
-Watershed practitioners revealed a widespread desire for a peer-to-peer support system to increase connectivity between watersheds.
+In an effort to formalize a set of tools to build a sharing network in the arid West, the Tamarisk Coalition convened a series of strategizing meetings and surveys to narrow down the scope and priorities for a peer-to-peer learning network for watershed practitioners in the Southwest.
 Respondents prioritized a series of proposed programs, both in-person and virtual, to catalyze these relationships.
-A number of enthusiastic practitioners from across the West came together to form XWN Steering Committee, who developed a Conceptual Framework & Charter.
+From these efforts, a number of enthusiastic practitioners emerged to form XWN Steering Committee, who developed a Conceptual Framework & Charter.
 The same collaborative governance body continues to provide traction behind XWN’s practitioner-driven programming.

 Watershed practitioners engaging in a vibrant culture of collaboration across boundaries that yields healthy ecosystems.